Mittwoch, 21. April 2021

 Odeon-France also announced the availability of a re-issue of Francisco Canaro's recording of the tango Señor Comisario, originally recorded one year before in Buenos Aires.
 Meanwhile, in Europe, the other Canaro brothers, and their new singer Carlos Dante, spent the entire season at the new Ambassadeurs in Berlin.
 There they recorded a version of the same tango for the German label Homokord.

 Pizarro had joined Gardel at the Empire and also at the Florida, his brother Salvador left for Seville.
 Pizarro's record production was somewhat stalled at the moment, after 5 years with Columbia/HMV he had less than 100 recordings to show.
 At the beginning of the year Columbia bought France's pre-eminent label Pathé, and in April Pizarro started recording for them.
 Pathé’s strength was in the local market, Pizarro's recordings would be printed, and getting playtime on French radio one month after the takes were made.
 While Pathé afforded Pizarro the security of a recording contract, its reach was limited, Pathé never had the distribution networks of Victor or Odeon.
 Pizarro's Chiqué is a magnificent performance that shows his orchestra was attuned to what was happening in Buenos Aires.
-One critic wrote: "when he plays, he imposes on his orchestra an irresistible rhythm, an unsuspected power, a dizzying force that drives couples to rush to the dancing floor".
+The critic for the journal Comœdia wrote: "when he plays, he imposes on his orchestra an irresistible rhythm, an unsuspected power, a dizzying force that drives couples to rush to the dancing floor".

 Significantly Odeon-France did not offer Fresedo a recording contract, and his Odeon-France releases did not get promoted as those by the other Argentine Tango orchestras.
 The great Fresedo Orchestra barely got mentions on the press, and their recordings got relatively little playtime on Radio.
 Really, by some measures, Fresedo's trip to France had been a failure.
 Not that Fresedo went unnoticed either, he did gain the favor of some dancers.
 The journal Comoedia once called the famous playwright Henri Bernstein "a fervent tango lover" who went from club to club to indulge in his favorite dance, and enjoy the Argentine orchestras.
 He knew them all: "he likes Pizarro for his rhythm; Fressero for his melody; Bianco for his bandoneons".
 Maybe Fresedo also suffered from a case of mispelled identity.